 During 2014, the Company sold its former manufacturing facility in Moosup, Connecticut to TD Development, LLC.
-In connection with the sale, the Company agreed to contribute \$4.0 million in cash to an escrow account over a four-year period to fund environmental remediation work that is expected to be performed on the site.
-The Company currently has \$2.4 million accrued representing the unpaid portion of this contribution payable to TD Development.
+In connection with the sale, the Company agreed to contribute \$4.0 million in cash to an escrow account over a four-year period to fund TD's environmental remediation work performed on the site.
+The Company funded \$1.6 million to the escrow account between 2014 and 2015.
+TD stopped work on the site in 2016 and is in default of its obligations under the sale agreements.
+The accrual related to this matter remained at \$2.4 million as of December 31, 2016, unchanged from the prior year.

-The Company's environmental accrual also includes estimated environmental remediation costs that the Company expects to incur at the former Music segment's New Hartford, CT facility, the Aerospace segment's U.K. Composites facilities and its newly acquired facility in Rimpar, Germany.
+The Company's environmental accrual also includes estimated environmental remediation costs that the Company expects to incur at the former Music segment's New Hartford, CT facility and the Aerospace segment's facility in Rimpar, Germany.
 The Company continues to assess the work that may be required at each of these facilities, which may result in a change to this accrual.
 For further discussion of these matters, see Note 16, Commitments and Contingencies.